 Regional Geology

-The Falkland Islands lie at the western end of the Falkland Plateau, a relatively shallow water area of continental crust that extends out towards South Georgia.
-The Islands comprise Pre-Cambrian to Permian rocks, with Jurassic and Cretaceous dykes, and are surrounded by four major Mesozoic to Cenozoic sedimentary basins.
-The four basins are: the Falkland Plateau Basin to the east, the South Falkland Basin to the south, the Malvinas Basin to the west, and the North Falkland Basin to the north.
+The Falkland Islands are situated on the Falkland Plateau, an area of continental crust that extends towards South Georgia.
+The Islands are composed of Pre-Cambrian to Permian rocks and surrounded by four sedimentary basins with thick Mesozoic and thinner Cenozoic sediments, each of which has underexplored petroleum potential.
+These basins are the Falkland Plateau Basin, the South Falkland Basin, the Malvinas Basin, and the North Falkland Basin.

 North Falkland Basin (NFB)

-The North Falkland Basin (NFB) to the North of the Islands is a classic failed rift basin with a predominantly lacustrine infill.
-Six wells were drilled in the NFB in 1998; none were commercial successes, but five had oil and gas shows (including one which recovered live oil to surface), encouraging further exploration of the area.
-A further 16 exploration and/or appraisal wells, plus two sidetracked wells designed specifically to core reservoir section, were drilled in the NFB during the second drilling campaign in 2010-12.
-During this second campaign the Sea Lion oilfield and its associated nearby satellite fields Casper (gas and oil), Casper South (gas and oil) and Beverley (gas) were discovered on the eastern flank of the basin, while the Liz field (wet gas/condensate and dry gas at a deeper level) was discovered on the western flank of the basin.
+NFB is a failed rift basin with a predominantly lacustrine infill.
+Six unsuccessful wells were drilled in 1998, five of which showed oil and gas, leading to further exploration.
+In the subsequent drilling campaign in 2010-12, the Sea Lion oilfield and its associated nearby satellite fields were discovered on the eastern flank of the basin, while the Liz field was discovered on the western flank.

 Falkland Plateau Basin (FPB)